 Tip #7: Ask questions!

-They might not know that it’s your first time speaking in public, so don’t be afraid to ask for help or guidance.
+They might not know it’s your first time speaking in public, so don’t be afraid to ask for help or guidance.

-Ask them if they think you are too loud or too quiet, if your speech is interesting enough, what they would change about it, etc. This is a great way to get an outside perspective on your speech.
+Ask them if they think you are too loud or quiet, if your speech is interesting enough, what they would change about it, etc. This is a great way to get an outside perspective on your speech.